infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/NoteApi.md

 <a id="createnotecustomfieldusingpost1"></a>
 # **CreateNoteCustomFieldUsingPOST1**
-> CustomFieldMetaData CreateNoteCustomFieldUsingPOST1 (CreateCustomFieldRequest customField)
+> CustomFieldMetaData CreateNoteCustomFieldUsingPOST1 (CreateCustomFieldRequest createCustomFieldRequest)

 Create a Custom Field